Shakeskeyboarde/wurk/packages/command-build/README.md

 current workspace.

 ESlint checking is enabled if ESLint is a dev dependency of the root (or current) workspace, and the current workspace `package.json` has an `eslint` script. _ESLint checking as part of the build process is not recommended, because it should probably be considered testing._

+#### Plugin: Zip Pack

+The zip pack plugin will generate a zip file from either the `dist` or `lib` directory, depending on whether library mode is enabled.
+The zip file will be written to `out/dist.zip` or `out/lib.zip`.

 ### Mode: `rollup`